RSE-Sheffield/hacktoberfest2020/content/04-git-command-line/09-merge-pull-request.en.md

 Once they are happy with your changes they can go ahead an merge them by clicking on the **Merge pull request** button.

-This creates a new commit in the upstream repository, documenting the merge of your changes into thhe upstream code base.
+This creates a new commit in the upstream repository, documenting the merge of your changes into the upstream code base.

 <img src="/images/pr-merged.png" width="700px" />